dy/plot-grid/readme.md

 		}
 	],

-	//grid axes, in order according to the lines - settings or true/false
+	//grid axes, corresponding to the lines - settings or true/false
 	axes: [
 		{
 			name: 'Frequency',